Due to an explosion of information, it sometimes takes longer to sift and find pertinent data than it does to read it!

 For the senior population fitness is very important.
 By staying physically active seniors can significantly improve their quality of life.
 Two general types of fitness that I recommend every senior participate in are functional fitness and mobility exercises.

-1. Functional fitness are exercises that prepare people for their daily activities.
+1. Functional fitness is exercise that prepare people for their daily activities.
 An example of this for seniors is balancing on a BOSU ball.
 This helps work stabilizer muscles, which improves balance and strength.

 2. Mobility exercises help maintain flexibility.
 A fantastic exercise for people of all ages are T-spine rotations which are demonstrated in this video: http://youtu.be/GPGz5dimu1k